blur-network/blur/README.md

 **XMR:** 46MT7yy9mF3Bvk61XmRzirB4wdSkPqNRJ3pwUcRYxj3WWCGLMHD9sE5bNtChnYQiPYiCYDPyXyJGKFG3uT2CbeKWCwnvWLv <br>
 **BLUR:** bL4PdWFk3VVgEGYezGTXigHrsoJ3JGKgxKDi1gHXT7GKTLawFu3WMhu53Gc2KCmxxmCHbR4VEYMQ93PRv8vWgJ8j2mMHVEzLu <br>

+# Mining BLUR

+BLUR takes a decentralized-by-design approach to mining.
+The algorithm used to mine BLUR is incompatible with pooled mining (with current software) and is resistant to ASIC/GPU mining rigs.
+Because the algorithm dynamically changes with each block, GPUs and ASICs need reset after each block is mined on the network.
+This makes it far too resource-intensive for BLUR to be an attractive option for GPU/ASIC setups.
+The BLUR network is comprised of individuals mining on individual computers.

+## Mining on Linux

+Download the <a href="https://github.com/blur-network/blur/releases">latest release</a> and open a terminal in the directory within which the binaries were downloaded.
+Assuming that is your Downloads folder, enter the following command:

+`cd ~/Downloads && unzip blur-v0.1.5-linux-x86_64.zip`

+Navigate into the directory you just unzipped from the archive, and start the daemon.

+`cd blur-v0.1.5-linux-x86_64 && ./blurd`

+Wait for sync to complete, open a new tab or terminal window, and then start the wallet:

+`./blur-wallet-cli`

+Follow the prompts to setup a new wallet.
+When prompted for the password, the CLI will not show a password as you type.
+It is recording your keystrokes, however.

+Record the information for your wallet.

+Once the wallet is open, type into the wallet CLI: `start_mining [# of threads]` where [# of threads] is the amount of cpu threads you wish to dedicate to mining BLUR.

+You should see the message: `Mining started in daemon`

+Switch back to the terminal or tab in which your daemon is running, and type `show_hr` for real-time  hashrate monitoring.
+For further commands in either the wallet or the daemon, type `help` into either CLI.
+Note that the commands for the daemon and wallet are different.

+Whenever you find a block, your daemon will show a bold message with the block # found.
+There is a slight delay between that message and the balance reflecting in your wallet.

+## Mining on Windows

+Download the <a href="https://github.com/blur-network/blur/releases">latest release</a> and open your Downloads folder in your File Explorer.
+Extract the executables from the compressed archive, and navigate to the folder that you just extracted.

+Start the daemon by double-clicking the `blurd.exe` file.

+You will see a pop-up from your firewall.
+Be sure to check the box next to "Private Networks" if you are on a private network, or your daemon will not be able to sync with the network.
+If you daemon stalls while syncing, close and restart the program.
+You will not lose any blocks you have already synced with.
+Once your daemon is synced with the network...

+Start the wallet by double-clicking the `blur-wallet-cli` file.

+Follow the prompts to setup a new wallet.
+When prompted for the password, the CLI will not show a password as you type.
+It is recording your keystrokes, however.

+Once the wallet is open, type into the wallet CLI: `start_mining [# of threads]` where [# of threads] is the amount of cpu threads you wish to dedicate to mining BLUR. .

+You should see the message: `Mining started in daemon`

+Switch back to the terminal or tab in which your daemon is running, and type `show_hr` for real-time  hashrate monitoring.
+For further commands in either the wallet or the daemon, type `help` into either CLI.
+Note that the commands for the daemon and wallet are different.

+Whenever you find a block, your daemon will show a bold message with the block # found.
+There is a slight delay between that message and the balance reflecting in your wallet.

 # Build Blur from Source Code:

 **Linux Build Environment Setup:** <a href="https://gist.github.com/blur-network/4e7692e9ab78737a9293917f19c36dab"> Environment for Linux </a>